fa16np/Scripto--Script-Manager-/README.md

 **This Manager can be downloaded and ran on any lunix shell**

-**If you want to run it from anywhere you have to add into your path variable**
+**If you want to run it from anywhere on your machine, you have to add into your path variable**

 ### To add it to PATH variable follow instructions below